Managing SNMP

 Configuring SNMP for a specific switch does not affect the Controller or other switches.
 Otherwise, the configuration is similar to configuring SNMP at the Controller level, using the Maintenance > SNMP option.

-Note: Before you can configure SNMP for a specific switch, you must enable SNMP access to the Controller.
+Note: Before configuring SNMP for a specific switch, enable SNMP access to the Controller.

 Using the GUI to Configure SNMP on a Specific Switch